khemtat/poker/README.md

     	Player 2 have: Full house
     	The Winner is player: 1

-    	--- How ? ---
 *Your input

-    	1.)
-You have to input number of players.
+1. You have to input number of players.
-    	2.)
-Input your card (str type)
+2. Input your card (str type)

-        	-- Example : 2H 4S 5H 6D TD
+ 	Example : 2H 4S 5C 6D 7D
-            	describe the hand of '2H'
+		Let's describe our card(s). so, in that case, we will used '2H'
-                '2' is card rank and 'H' means 'Heart' (poker symbol)
+		<br>'2' is card rank and 'H' mean 'Heart' (poker symbol)

-                <- The order of the poker symbols ->
+	[+] The order of poker symbols:
-                "S"pades, "H"earts, "D"iamonds, "C"lubs.
+		<br>"S"pades, "H"earts, "D"iamonds, "C"lubs.

-    	3.)
-Let's see who is win this game !!
+3. Let's see who is win this game !